Human-AI Synergy Supports Collective Creative Search: Background

 \section{Background}

-Creativity is often cast as a coveted feature and one that not all individuals possess in bounds.
-Psychologists found that the simple but challenging Divergent Association Task (DAT) can predict different people's performance in a variety of real-world creative tasks \citep{olson2021naming}.
-In this task, people must come up with a list of words that are maximally semantically different.
-Recent work shows that although LLMs can match the average human creativity on the task, they fail to reach the high-end tail of human creative performance and exhibit distinct mode in creative generation\citep{wang2025large,bellemare2026divergent}.
-This is important: people are increasingly being assisted by AI systems in complex cognitive interactions \citep{collins2024building}; what then is the impact of AI assistance on the creative output across many people? \citet{doshi2024generative} examined humans assisted by AI agents in a creative task and found that AI assistance enhanced individual creative performance but reduced collective diversity, leading to excessive homogenization.
+The ability of humans to collectively discover new ideas and create novel content is one of the definitive features of human culture \citep{henrich2015secret,boyd1996culture,tomasello2009cultural}.
+Research on social learning has shown that innovation depends on factors such as network topology, interaction structure, and group size \citep{mason2008propagation,derex2019causal,shirado2020network,brackbill2020impact}.
+However recently AI is increasingly used to assist people in complex cognitive interactions \citep{collins2024building}.
+What is the impact of AI assistance on idea discovery across groups of people and AI agents? \citet{doshi2024generative} examined humans assisted by AI agents in a creative writing task and found that AI assistance enhanced individual creative performance but reduced collective diversity, leading to excessive homogenization.
 However, their study examined human–AI interaction in isolation and did not directly test the emergent collective phenomena that arise from interactions among multiple humans and AI agents \citep{tsvetkova2024new,brinkmann2023machine}.

 One promising medium for studying collective behavior comes from the information foraging literature \citep{garg2022individual}.
 The idea is that optimal search in any environment requires balancing exploration of new possibilities with exploitation of known resources \citep{hills2015exploration}.
 This exploration-exploitation tradeoff is a fundamental principle observed across domains, from animal foraging to human memory search \citep{hills2012optimal}.
 In this literature, it is often noted that individual strategies of exploration and exploitation are similar to the same dynamics at the collective level \citep{hills2015exploration}.